 Ours is a commitment beyond just words.
 By 2025, we pledge to put one million electrified vehicles on the roads and to give people back a week of time each year through automated innovations and connected services in our new models.
 Drivers can already save time, thanks to innovations such as engine remote start, which can pre-heat or pre-cool their car directly from the Volvo on Call app.

-On top of that, our vision is that no one should be seriously injured or killed in a new Volvo car by 2020 – a motivation to which others can only aspire.
+On top of that, our vision is that no one should be seriously injured in a new Volvo – a motivation to which others can only aspire.

 Helen Dempster, KARANTIS360

 Family misfortune was the driving force behind a smart monitoring system that’s helping vulnerable people stay in their homes – and it’s a lifeline for carers and relatives, too.

 Helen Dempster has had first-hand experience of the care industry.
 She was working for her family’s taxi company when her grandfather was diagnosed with Alzheimer’s disease at the age of 62.